 - Drink At Least 64 Ounces of Water: Take care of your body and drink more water.
 You may pee more but your body will thank you later.

-- Hug At Least Five People Today: People do not hug enough.
+- Hug At Least One People Today: People do not hug enough.
 It’s true!
-I truly believe that if people received more hugs, they would be happier people and science proves it.
+I truly believe that if people received more hugs, they would be happier people, and science proves it.
 When you greet people (if you know them well enough to not overstep any boundaries) ask them for a hug.
 It may benefit them as much as it benefits you.
+(I know this one will be difficult right now because of COVID but be sure to at least hug the people in your household!)

 - Play Cards or A Game: Plan a night to get together with friends or family and play cards or a board game.
 A game like Cranium, Pictionary, or Charades is guaranteed to bring on plenty of laughter and we all know that laughter is good for the soul.